BaronSam3di/Algorithms/README.md

 - Ask an interview if its ok to sort an array inplace
 - Nice to see abstraction outWrite helper functiosn.
 - know Linked List Palindrome
+- good example of recursion is `Lowest common manager`

 Things to revise